AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/remembering-what-the-user-has-done.md

 In programming, when we need to use the same value in multiple places, we use a variable.
 We can do something similar with our websites.
 We can store information in variables and reference them throughout our page.
 As we update those variables, the page will be updated with the new values.

 These types of variables are called "state variables," and the process of updating a component when a state variable is changed is called "binding."
-Fittingly, developers manage state variables in ABC using the `<amp-state>` [component]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}#state), and update components when state variables change using the `<amp-bind>` [component]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}).
+Fittingly, developers manage state variables in AMP using the `<amp-state>` [component]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}#state), and update components when state variables change using the `<amp-bind>` [component]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}).

 ## Storing Information in Application State

 State variables are updated in response to user actions.
 We could use them to track the number of times a user clicked a button, the text a user entered into a form field, information about the account a user logged into, or what slide an image carousel is set to.

 But how do we set the value of a state variable?
-The ABC runtime provides an action called `setState` that allows us to set our state variables.
-The `ABC.setState` action takes a JSON object representing the state variables to store.
+The AMP runtime provides an action called `setState` that allows us to set our state variables.
+The `AMP.setState` action takes a JSON object representing the state variables to store.
 So, for example, the following code sets the `wasPressed` state variable to the value of `true`:

 [sourcecode:html]
-{% raw %}<button on="tap:ABC.setState({wasPressed: true})">
+{% raw %}<button on="tap:AMP.setState({wasPressed: true})">
     Press Me
 </button>
 {% endraw %}[/sourcecode]

 [tip type="read-on"]
 **Note**: If your state contains more than one state variable, you only need to pass the variable(s) that you want to update.
-ABC will intelligently merge the given JSON object into the existing state, so there's no need to try to merge the values yourself or pass every state variable each time.
-If you're interested, you can read more about how ABC merges these values in the [appendix]({{g.doc('/content/amp-dev/documentation/courses/advanced-course/appendix.md', locale=doc.locale).url.path}}).
+AMP will intelligently merge the given JSON object into the existing state, so there's no need to try to merge the values yourself or pass every state variable each time.
+If you're interested, you can read more about how AMP merges these values in the [appendix]({{g.doc('/content/amp-dev/documentation/courses/advanced-course/appendix.md', locale=doc.locale).url.path}}).
 [/tip]

 It's possible to set initial values for your state variables.
 (If you don't, they'll start out as `undefined`.)
 To do this, create an `<amp-state>` component with a particular ID.
 State we create in that `<amp-state>` component is stored as an object with that ID as a key.
 The example below shows how to set initial state.
 Notice how we use the ID of the `<amp-state>` component when setting the state variable: